marhop/pandoc-unicode-math/README.md

 ## Usage

+ 1. Get a binary [here][releases] and put it in your [PATH].
+If necessary, you can instead build from source (see below).
- 1. Write a Markdown document containing Unicode characters like the provided [example file](example.md).
+ 2. Write a Markdown document containing Unicode characters like the provided [example file](example.md).
- 2. Invoke Pandoc to convert the Markdown document to PDF and apply the filter along the way:
+ 3. Invoke Pandoc to convert the Markdown document to PDF and apply the filter along the way:

         $ pandoc example.md --filter pandoc-unicode-math -o example.pdf

-    (This command expects an executable binary `pandoc-unicode-math` in your [PATH].)

 ## But my keyboard has no "α" and "∃" keys!